-‘The feet had to run.
-The heart had to fly!’
+The feet had to run.
+The heart had to fly!

-‘It’s not about the pace, it’s about the peace’
+It’s not about the pace, it’s about the peace.

 The only book in the world based on a pair of unused running shoes.

 He acquires red color on his skin, as he takes a dip in the river one day.
-He becomes the God for the people who live in his ashram, followed by the rest of the world after he gets a celebrity disciple in his ashram.
+He becomes the God for the people who live in his ashram.
+Followed by the rest of the world after he gets a celebrity disciple in his ashram.
 There is no going back, but there is drama to follow.
 There is a villain who follows his family shoes and helps create the climax scene.
-There is every masala for a bollywood flick in this script, there is family, there is romance, there is heart break, there is running away, there is sex, there is silent lover, there is a Baba aka GOD, there is a police inspector, there is happy ending but most importantly there is wit and humor.
+And there is every masala for a Bollywood flick in this script.
+There is a family, there is romance, there is heartbreak, there is running away, there is sex, there is a silent lover.
+And there is a Baba aka GOD, there is a police inspector, there is a happy ending.
+But most importantly there is wit and humor.

-The language keeps you in splits, with small appearances from author like a storyteller who cannot let you imagine anything otherwise.
+The language keeps you in splits, with small appearances from the author like a storyteller who cannot let you imagine anything otherwise.
 There are a couple of subplots where you are warned that they have nothing to do with the story, sometimes he just makes an appearance in an algorithm or in a comment, inspired by Subhash Ghai I believe.
-Each character is introduced with a small bio-data that does not have data yet you get to know what the author wants you to know about the character, other details are irrelevant to the story.
+Each character is introduced with a small bio-data that do not have data yet you get to know what the author wants you to know about the character, other details are irrelevant to the story.
 Here and there author breaks into poetry that fits wells into the potpourri of various other styles that he mixes to create his own.

 There is no melodrama whatsoever in Marathon Baba.
 The usual cliché dialogues have been turned around in a satirical way.
 So while they convey the push and pull of the conversation they still manage to keep the mood of the story light.
 You would love reading this book, Marathon Baba …